MaxJ02/DS18B20-rpi-pico/README.md

 # Raspberry Pi Pico Temperature Sensor

 This project utilizes a Raspberry Pi Pico to read temperature data from a DS18x20 temperature sensor and print the readings to the console.
-The pin number for the sensor and the time interval for readings can be customized via a `config.json` file.
+The pin number for the sensor and the time interval for readings can be customized via the `config.json` file.

 ## 🛠️ Requirements